 A Remediation consists of an extension to the Incident.AdditionalData element with a dtype of "xml".
 The extension elements describes incident remediation information including instructions.
+Note that the term remediation includes a range of concepts, e.g., valudation.

 It is recommended that Incident class SHOULD contain one or more of this extension elements whenever available.